ExCALIBUR-NEPTUNE/NESO-RNG-Toolkit/examples/NESO-Particles/README.md

 NP provides a KernelRNG interface between the source of random numbers and the looping operations.
 This example demonstrates how to use this interface with the RNG that NESO-RNG-Toolkit provides.

 In this example we set particle velocities using samples from a Normal distribution with mean 4.0 and standard deviation 2.0.
+This example requires NESO-Particles `f1b986853e4b721625545a0e84cb94de90fd5a84` or newer.

 ```cpp
 // Create a seed on each MPI rank.